pfsense/docs/source/nat/outbound-nat.rst

 Outbound NAT
 ============

-Outbound NAT determines how traffic leaving a pfSense system will be translated.
+Outbound NAT determines how traffic leaving a pfSense® system will be translated.

 Outbound NAT **does not** control which interface traffic will leave,